thethirdwheel/malumagraph/README.md

 ## Effect sizes
 We use the spikiness/roundness intensities provided [here](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0208874) to determine the strength and type of bouba-kiki effect caused by a particular phoneme.
-Right now, we categorize the voicing, openness, and position of a phoneme and assign it the given roundness/spikiness.
+Right now, we categorize the voicing, openness, and position of a phoneme and assign it the given roundness/spikiness (WIP [here](https://docs.google.com/spreadsheets/d/1Nf8_7lCuu0171qFZ6PjzcFiPY7ArnekEfDb1L7ZwehY/edit?usp=sharing)).
 Future work might make this more continuous (and better aligned with our intuitions) by leveraging [Mesgarani's work](http://audition.ens.fr/P2web/eval2010/DP_Mesgarani2008.pdf) in phoneme confusion.

 If we progress from text to waveforms of recorded speech, the work [here](https://www.nature.com/articles/srep26681/tables/1) could help